 What's this project all about?

 Dover is a town of great natural beauty, enjoying the benefits of being on the sea and surrounded by mountains.
 TasWater has a series of sewerage upgrade projects that will significantly improve protections for local health and the environment.
-Our goal is to help preserve this natural beauty by making the existing infrastructure compliant with modern standards.
-Where possible, we work with the community and landowners to manage and reduce the impacts of construction.
-It is our hope that people understand any short-term inconvenience of construction is for a long-term gain to the environment and the community.
+This project helps preserve this natural beauty by making the existing infrastructure compliant with modern standards.
+Where possible, we worked with the community and landowners to manage and reduce the impacts of construction.
+We would like to thank the community for their patience through any short-term inconvenience of construction that was required for a long-term gain to the environment and the community.

 Western foreshore sewerage upgrades

-In 2024, there will be upgrades at the Francistown and Foreshore Sewage Pumping Stations along the Huon Highway, where we will install new underground emergency storage tanks to manage the large amounts of stormwater that enter the system.
-This will reduce the risk of future spills following rain.
-A new pressurised pipeline will also be constructed to the Dover Sewage Treatment Plant from Francistown Rd, which will require construction work along the Huon Highway, and in the Chapman Avenue and Station Road areas.
-This is planned for delivery in 2024 and more information will be provided as our design and schedule begin to take shape.
+In 2024, upgrades were completed at the Francistown and Foreshore Sewage Pumping Stations along the Huon Highway, where new underground emergency storage tanks were installed to manage the large amounts of stormwater that enter the system.
+This helps reduced the risk of future spills following rain.
+Additionally, anew pressurised pipeline was constructed at the Dover Sewage Treatment Plant on Francistown Road.

 North shore sewage pumping station upgrades

-TasWater is also planning upgrades to five of Dover’s sewage pumping stations on the north shore, along Bayview Road and Kent Beach Road.
-New underground emergency storage tanks, new pumps and electrical upgrades are needed, designed to help manage the large amounts of stormwater that enter the sewerage network following rain.
-New tanks will require excavation at four of the five sites, which are shown below.
+TasWater also undertook upgrades to five of Dover’s sewage pumping stations on the north shore, along Bayview Road and Kent Beach Road.
+New underground emergency storage tanks, new pumps and electrical upgrades were installed.
+Once again, this was designed to help manage the large amounts of stormwater that enter the sewerage network following rain.

 New underground outfall completed